 - A scholarship holder under this scheme will not avail of any other scholarship/ stipend for pursuing the same course.

-- financial aid positions will not be given to more than two students in a family.
+- Scholarships will not be given to more than two students in a family.

-- 30% of support will be earmarked for girl students.
-In case sufficient numbers of eligible girl students are not available then the balance support will be awarded to eligible boy students.
+- 30% of scholarship will be earmarked for girl students.
+In case sufficient numbers of eligible girl students are not available then the balance scholarship will be awarded to eligible boy students.

 - Maintenance allowance will be credited to the Students bank account.